basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 ### Add Source

-Riak security sources may be applied to all users (`all`) or only to a specific user.
+Riak security sources may be applied to a specific user, multiple users, or all users (`all`).

 #### Available Sources